 Is there an association between physical exercise and mental health?
-A recent study published in The Lancet Psychiatry journal says yes.
+A study published in The Lancet Psychiatry journal says yes.
 Not only that, the study found that even greater benefits are seen when fitness is performed in a group setting.
 Lower mental health burdens were reported in those that participated in team sports, in comparison to those who do exercises alone.

 “Our finding that team sports are associated with the lowest mental health burden may indicate that social activities promote resilience and reduce depression by reducing social withdrawal and isolation, giving social sports an edge over other kinds.”

 In hopes of increasing the mental health within your tribes, we’ve include ideas below on how to incorporate group fitness into your family, your work, or with your friends.
 Try out one or two of these ideas on a weekly basis to begin forming a routine around doing group activity.